thor314/zkhn-rust-api/README.md

 4. Create a new PostgreSQL user (optional)
    `createuser --interactive --pwprompt`
 5. Create a new database
-   `createdb tk-shuttle-zkhn-rust-api`
+   `createdb tk-shuttle-zkhn-rust-api2`
 6. Grant privileges to your user, replacing `$YOUR_USER`
    ```
-   psql tk-shuttle-zkhn-rust-api
+   psql tk-shuttle-zkhn-rust-api2
-   GRANT ALL PRIVILEGES ON DATABASE tk-shuttle-zkhn-rust-api TO $YOUR_USER;
+   GRANT ALL PRIVILEGES ON DATABASE tk-shuttle-zkhn-rust-api2 TO $YOUR_USER;
    ```
 7. Exit the PostgreSQL prompt `quit` or `ctrl/cmd-d`